desihub/desiutil/doc/desiInstall.rst

 -------------

-The code is downloaded, using :command:`svn export` for standard (tag) installs, or :command:`svn checkout` for trunk or branch installs.
-For GitHub installs, desiInstall will look for a release tarball, or do a :command:`git clone` for tag or master/branch installs.  desiInstall will set the environment variable :envvar:`WORKING_DIR` to point to the directory containing this downloaded code.
+The code is downloaded, using :command:`svn export` for standard (tag) installs, or :command:`svn checkout` for branch installs.
+For GitHub installs, desiInstall will look for a release tarball, or do a :command:`git clone` for tag or branch installs.  desiInstall will set the environment variable :envvar:`WORKING_DIR` to point to the directory containing this downloaded code.